 To grunt and sweat under a wary life.

-- Seven Minute Lull - The measurement of the embarassment caused is a "lullworth".
+- Seven Minute Lull: The measurement of the embarrassment caused is a "lullworth".

 - "Shaggy Dog" Story: Gildersome, a joke that starts off well, but which the listener tires of after half an hour.